 We are SO GRATEFUL he was okay and all was well, but one of these portable locks immediately became a kid travel essential for us.
 It’s great if there’s no deadbolt or if you have a little escape artist.
 This portable door lock is lightweight, strong, and easy to install.

 I can’t overstate how much I love this kids travel accessory.
 They’re magic for keeping everyone organized and each kid has his or her own color.
 Especially when traveling with multiple people (and not wanting to have 6 different pieces of luggage), this travel essential for kids is perfect for containing and keeping track of all the stuff.
-We also love this great luggage organizer.
+I also really like this expandable set.

 Speaking of carabiners, it sounds so random, but they are totally a kids travel essential for our family.
 You can get a set of about a million of these for dirt cheap.
 Get the kind that screw for extra security, and get them in a bunch of colors.
 We always pack several – they’re great for strapping on water bottles, keys, or even stuffed animals.
 This is such a useful and unexpected travel accessory for children.